Phuker/md2html/Readme.md

   -f, --force           Force overwrite if output file exists -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         If omitted, auto decide.
 If "-", stdout.
-  --no-min-css          Disable minify CSS
+  --no-min-css          Disable minify CSS, default enabled.
-  --min-html            Enable minify HTML --head-insert HTML    HTML to insert to the start of <head>
+  --min-html            Enable minify HTML, default disabled.
+  --head-insert HTML    HTML to insert to the start of <head>
   --head-append HTML    HTML to append to the end of <head>
   --body-insert HTML    HTML to insert to the start of <body>